Apply for Benefits online

 Adults that live with you may affect your claim

 For every £250 of savings which exceeds £6,000 an income of £1 per week is taken into account, or if you are aged 60 or more it is £1 for every £500 which exceeds £10,000

-The following are disregarded but need to be declared on an application form:
+The following income is disregarded but still needs to be declared on your claim:

 Child Benefit and Maintenance in respect of a child